apokochito/CRUDoracle/README.md

 # CRUDoracle

-CRUD service backend using Java language and Oracle database
+CRUD backend service using Java and Oracle database.